 Touted as the #1 free subject line rating tool, SubjectLine is a must-have for all marketing teams.
 This tool evaluates any subject line according to email marketing best practices and gives you an instant score.

 The score ranges from zero to 100, but you get much more than just some arbitrary score.
 It also provides context on why your subject line is under 100 points.
 For example, if your subject line fails to entice users, you might get docked points for not creating a sense of urgency.

 You also get actionable advice immediately, so you can continue tweaking your subject line until you get the results you want.

 2. Headline Analyzer

-The free Headline Analyzer from CoSchedule digs deeper to focus on scoring your headline’s word choices.
-It helps you tweak the reading level as well as the “word balance” – helping you tap more evocative words.
+Your score provides you with plenty of awesome insights.
+It helps you tweak the reading level as well as the “word balance” – helping you tap into audiences with more evocative words.